-Re-shoring and chatbots: Is Australia's COVID-19 response proof customer service has changed forever?
+Re-shoring and chatbots: Is Australia's COVID-19 response proof customer service has changed forever?by

 The rapid transformation to Australia's customer service sector proves COVID-19 has changed everything.